-The BRRRR investing strategy has become popular with new and experienced real estate investors.
+The BRRRR investing strategy has gained popularity among both new and experienced real estate investors.
 But how does this method work, what are the pros and cons, and how can you be successful?
 We break it down.

 Buy-Remodel-Rent-Refinance-Repeat (BRRRR) is a great way to build your rental portfolio and avoid running out of cash, but only when done correctly.
 The order of this real estate investment strategy is essential.
 When all is said and done, if you execute a BRRRR strategy correctly, you may not have to put any money down to buy an income-producing property.